uLoyd/PitchDeterminer/README.md

 At the moment it's accurate enough down to 2Hz differences.

 - Added volume measuring
-- Still a lot of garbage left in methods waiting for removal
+- Still ~~a lot~~ a little bit of garbage left in methods waiting for removal
+- Added possibility to change input device